MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 Can a Company Operate Beyond Its MOA?

-No, a company cannot operate beyond what is stated in its MOA.
+No, a company cannot operate beyond the objects stated in its MOA.

 1. Legal Restrictions

-The object clause in the MOA strictly outlines the business activities the company is allowed to undertake.
-Any deviation from this clause is legally not permitted under the Companies Act, 2013.
+The object clause in the MOA limits the company to certain business activities.
+Any activities outside this clause are prohibited by law under the Companies Act, 2013.

 2. Void Transactions

-Any contract entered into by a company outside the scope defined in its MOA is considered void and unenforceable.
-Courts will not enforce such agreements, as they are considered to be beyond the legal authority of the company.
+Any contract made by a company which lies outside its MOA is considered void and unenforceable.
+Courts will not enforce such an agreement as it is beyond the legal authority of the company.

-If directors approve decisions or actions that are beyond the powers defined in the MOA, they may be held personally liable.
-Such decisions may also be challenged by shareholders or regulatory authorities.
+If the directors approve any decisions or actions beyond the powers as defined in the MOA, such directors may render themselves personally liable.
+The decisions so made can even be challenged by the shareholders or the regulatory authority.

 Can MOA and AOA be Amended?